-How do they know if you’ve used an automated app to post?
+How does LinkedIn Big Brother know if you’ve used an automated app to post?

 It’s all in your IP address.
-If a post gets published in your account from different IP addresses at the same time, content managers at LinkedIn will start investigating.
+If you publish posts from different IP addresses at the same time, content managers at LinkedIn will start investigating.

-Most online users today understand that buying followers is one of the worst ways to make progress.
+Most online users today understand that buying followers is one of the worst ways to make progress and increase engagement.

 When it comes to social media, the focus should be on quality, not quantity.

-You need to take the time to build a genuine audience that’s interested and engaged in your work.
+You need to take the time to build a genuine audience that will find your work interesting and will engage with it.